 Throughout his career, Biss has been an advocate for new music.
 Among the works he has commissioned are Lunaire Variations by David Ludwig, Interlude II by Leon Kirchner, Wonderer by Lewis Spratlan, Three Pieces for Piano and a concerto by Bernard Rands, which he premiered last season with the Boston Symphony Orchestra.
 He has also premiered piano quintets by Timothy Andres and William Bolcom and is developing a commissioning project based on Beethoven’s piano concerti.

 Biss represents the third generation in a family of professional musicians that includes his grandmother Raya Garbousova, one of the first well-known female cellists (for whom Samuel Barber composed his Cello Concerto), and his parents, violinist Miriam Fried and violist/violinist Paul Biss.
-Growing up surrounded by music, Mr. Biss began his piano studies at age six, and his first musical collaborations were with his mother and father.
-He studied at Indiana University with Evelyne Brancart and at The Curtis Institute of Music in Philadelphia with Leon Fleisher.
-In 2010, Mr. Biss was appointed to Curtis's piano faculty, and in September 2013, he and the Curtis Institute of Music partnered with Coursera—the leading provider of “massive online open courses”—to offer a free, online course on Beethoven’s piano sonatas.
-Over 30,000 people enrolled in the course: seven times the total number of students who have attended Curtis since the school opened its doors in October 1924.
+Growing up surrounded by music, Biss began his piano studies at age six, and his first musical collaborations were with his mother and father.
+He studied at Indiana University with Evelyne Brancart and at the Curtis Institute of Music in Philadelphia with Leon Fleisher.
+At age 20, Biss made his New York recital debut at the 92nd Street Y’s Tisch Center for the Arts and his New York Philharmonic debut under Kurt Masur.